clairenguyen23/simplydk.github.io/pages/pages-root-folder/index.md

 layout: frontpage
 header:
   image_fullwidth: plain_blue_rectangle_withtofu.png

 widget1:
-  title: "Tutorials"
+  title: "Projects"
-  url: '/tutorials/'
+  url: '/projects/'
-  image: widget1.png
+  image: project1000_project_widget.png
-  text: "Wanna know how to make things my way?
-Here's where you can try any or all of them out."
+  text: "I made stuff!
+I really did!
+Come check some of them out!"
 widget2:
   title: "Blog"
   url: '/blog/'
-  image: widget2.png
+  image: widget1.png
   text: "I've got a lot of things on my mind.
 If you wanna hear my thoughts, you can read them here."
 widget3:
+  title: "Tutorials"
+  url: '/tutorials/'
+  image: origami_sonobe_tutorial_widget.png
+  text: "Wanna know how to make things my way?
+Here's where you can try any or all of them out."
+widget4:
   title: "Store"
   url: '/store/'
   image: widget3.png
   text: "See anything you like from my tutorials?
 You can purchase some of my items here, specially handmade by me.
         See some things in my store that I haven't made a tutorial for?
 Feel free to request tutorials and I might just hop on it!"

+permalink: /index.html
 #
 # Use the call for action to show a button on the frontpage
 #